GavinHigham/ceffectpp/README.md

     /usr/local/bin/ceffectpp -h shaders/*.vs shaders/*.fs shaders/*.gs > effects.h

 ceffectpp is best used as a part of the make process for your project.
+Example output can be found in the example_output folder.

 ###Compiling and Installing###
 The following command will build ceffectpp and stick it in your /usr/local/bin/: